22f1001082/TDS_Project_2/happiness/README.md

 # Happiness Dataset Analysis
 ## Data Description
-The dataset consists of various countries and their respective data for different years.
-It includes a measure known as the "Life Ladder," which likely assesses subjective well-being or happiness.
-Other columns capture economic and social indicators, such as "Log GDP per capita," which indicates the economic status of each country, and "Social support," reflecting community and societal contributions to well-being.
-Additionally, it includes health metrics like "Healthy life expectancy at birth."
-Factors influencing personal freedom and societal perceptions, such as "Freedom to make life choices," "Generosity," and "Perceptions of corruption," are also present.
-Lastly, the dataset features columns for emotional indicators, represented by "Positive affect" and "Negative affect," which provide insights into the overall psychological well-being of the population in each country and year.
-Overall, this dataset is geared towards analyzing the relationship between various factors and overall life satisfaction across different nations and time periods.
+The dataset consists of various indicators related to well-being and quality of life across different countries and years.
+The 'Country name' column identifies the country for each row of data.
+The 'year' column specifies the time period for the recorded metrics.
+'Life Ladder' is likely a measure of subjective well-being or happiness.
+'Log GDP per capita' reflects the economic performance of a country on a per-person basis, adjusted for inflation.
+'Social support' indicates the perceived availability of supportive social networks.
+'Healthy life expectancy at birth' measures the average number of years a newborn is expected to live in good health.
+Indicators like 'Freedom to make life choices' and 'Generosity' assess individual freedoms and altruistic behavior, while 'Perceptions of corruption' reflects trust in government and institutions.
+Lastly, 'Positive affect' and 'Negative affect' gauge emotional experiences, contributing to an overall picture of well-being in the context of social, economic, and psychological factors.
+The dataset can be useful for analyzing trends in happiness and quality of life across different regions and times.
 ## Data Overview
 ### Summary Statistics
 | Stat | year | Life Ladder | Log GDP per capita | Social support | Healthy life expectancy at birth | Freedom to make life choices | Generosity | Perceptions of corruption | Positive affect | Negative affect |